Science Communications Course

 Join Us and Develop Your Skills

 Communication is vital to the scientific process.
-Our online Science Communication short course is designed to equip you with the essential skills to convey your research to diverse audiences confidently.
+Our online Science Communication course is designed to equip you with the essential skills to convey your research to diverse audiences confidently.
 Learn to take a narrative approach to your outreach work and apply evidence-based communications strategies.
 Discover a cognitive approach to data visualization, uncover your stories, prepare and deliver presentations with purpose and learn how to work with journalists and policymakers.

 The course is open to all scientists, researchers, science communicators, healthcare professionals or anyone wishing to improve their external science communications.
 Sessions are 3-hours long and take place live and online every other week over the fall semester.

 Don’t miss this opportunity to elevate your science communication game and inspire positive change.
-Enroll in our online Science Communication short course today and become a confident, strategic and influential communicator.
+Enroll in our online Science Communication course today and become a confident, strategic and influential communicator.

 Who should take this course: